phatak-dev/blog/_posts/2017-02-23-scaling-spark-with-kubernetes-part-4.md

 * busybox - Name of the pod.

 * --image - image to run inside the container.
-We are a running an image called busybox, which gives minimal linux shell utilites
+We are a running an image called busybox, which gives minimal linux shell utilities

 * -- restart-never - Since it's a temporary pod, we don't need HA